Stock market today: Wall Street claws back some losses ahead of a big week for earnings reports

 NEW YORK (AP) — Wall Street is holding steadier Monday following its three-week losing streak.

-The S&P 500 was 0.4% higher in early trading, coming off its longest weekly losing streak since September.
-The Dow Jones Industrial Average was up 44 points, or 0.1%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.7% higher.
+The S&P 500 was 0.3% higher in morning trading, coming off its longest weekly losing streak since September.
+The Dow Jones Industrial Average was up 99 points, or 0.3%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

 Zions Bancorp. climbed after reporting stronger earnings for the latest quarter than expected.
-Analysts called it a solid showing, and its stock rose 2.7% to recover some of the sharp slide they took last year on worries surrounding the strength of the larger regional banking industry.
+Analysts called it a solid showing, and its stock rose 2.7% to recover some of the sharp slide it took last year on worries surrounding the strength of the larger regional-banking industry.

-It’s a big week for earnings reports, with roughly 30% of the companies in the S&P 500 on the schedule to say how much they made during the year’s first three months.
+It’s a big week for earnings reports generally, with roughly 30% of the companies in the S&P 500 scheduled to say how much they made during the year’s first three months.
 That includes several companies that have come to be known as part of the “Magnificent Seven,” beyond Tesla.
-This handful of companies was responsible for the majority of the S&P 500’s big gain last year, raising the bar of expectations for them to meet to justify their stock prices.
+This handful of companies was responsible for the majority of the S&P 500’s big gain last year, raising the bar of expectations for them to justify their stock prices.

 Verizon Communications helped kick off this week's reports by disclosing a drop in profit that wasn't quite as bad as analysts expected.
 It cited price increases and other measures to support its revenue.